Rio Turbio Railway: Operations

 In 1994 the Argentinian government had “privatised” the railway by selling a 10 year concession to a consortium of investors, the Yacimientos Carboníferos Río Turbio (YCRT), to take over the operation of the railway.

 YCRT withdrew the steam locomotive fleet, replacing it with three second-hand diesel-hydraulic locomotives imported from Romania.
 These quickly proved unreliable and expensive to maintain, and it was not long before two of them were taken out of service.

 By 2005, the line had ceased to operate, but its infrastructure was left in place in case economic circumstances changed to justify reinstating rail haulage operations.

-Occasional trains were run over the line, but in 2022 it was reported that only 1000 tons were transported to Punta Loyola, the remainder of the mine's production being used in the township's power station.
+The service was deactivated in 2009.
+Occasional trains were run over the line since then, but in 2022 it was reported that only 1,000 tons were transported to Punta Loyola, the remainder of the mine's production being used in the township's power station.

 Several proposals were put forward to develop Rio Turbio into a “steam centre” to attract tourists.
-These included a 2004 plan to build a new tourist railway from Rio Turbio across the Chilean border to the tourist port of Puerto Natales on the Pacific coast.
+These included a 2004 plan to build a new tourist railway from Río Turbio across the Chilean border to the tourist port of Puerto Natales on the Pacific coast.
 Two or three of the Santa Fe locomotives were overhauled for this purpose and it was even proposed that they might resume haulage of coal trains, given their ability to consume the indigenous fuel.
 However, by 2022 these plans had come to nothing and there appears to be little prospect of the railway being put back into operation.

-Locomotives
+Rolling stock

 The line was famed for its diminutive Santa Fe (2-10-2) locomotives, 20 of which were built by Mitsubishi between 1956 and 1964.
+Besides, eight Henschel & Son locomotives were transferred from Central Chubut Railway to the RFIRT.
+Wagons were provided by the Argentine Navy.

-In the 1960s the renowned locomotive engineer Livio Dante Porta was appointed General Manager of the railway, whereupon he carried out a number of modifications to several of the locomotives, which proved themselves capable of hauling trains weighing 1700 tons over the winding and poorly constructed track – an astonishing figure for any steam locomotive, let alone ones weighing only 48 tons and having an adhesive weight of just 38 tons.
+In the 1960s the renowned locomotive engineer Livio Porta was appointed General Manager of the railway, whereupon he carried out a number of modifications to several of the locomotives, which proved themselves capable of hauling trains weighing 1,700 tons over the winding and poorly constructed track – an astonishing figure for any steam locomotive, let alone ones weighing only 48 tons and having an adhesive weight of just 38 tons.

+In 1996 Bulgarian diesel locomotives were added to the fleet.